Erezit/Barycentric-Geometry-Calculator/README.md

 <img src="./Textures/Textures/ProveOrthogonality.png" align="left" width="200" height="200" style=" border: 8px solid #ffffff;">
 <p> Checks the orthogonality of the selected straight lines.
 Outputs the final polynomial, which should be equal to 0.
-Any geometric fact is written as the identity of the polynomials.</p>
+Any geometric fact is written as the identity of the polynomials.</p> <br />